tangrams/tangram-docs/pages/draw.md

 A point or text draw group marked with `collide: false` will not be checked for any collisions.

+_[JS only]_ Only points and text elements from the same datasource will collide with each other.

 ```yaml
 poi-icons:
     draw: